Wednesday, April 29, 2015

 Another funny moment that comes to mind was back in the fifth grade.
 We had to write a poem for school and get up in front of the class and read it.
-When the teacher called Danny's name he reluctantly walked up to the front of the class but before he ever got a word out that funny strain came over his face and he uncontrollably started thrusting at the hips like a rock star.
+When the teacher called Danny's name he reluctantly walked up to the front of the class but before he ever got a word out that funny strain came over his face and he started uncontrollably thrusting at the hips like a rock star.
 I could always tell when it was about to happen.
-There would always be a slight hesitation and then his lips would sort of start to tighten up right before the emotions came busting out of him.
-On that particular day in class, our buddy Victor who was sitting in the back, yelled out, "PUMP IT DANNY, PUMP IT!"
+There would always be a slight hesitation on his part and then his lips would sort of start to tighten up right before the emotions came busting out of him.
+On that particular day in class, our buddy Victor, who was sitting in the back, yelled out, "PUMP IT DANNY, PUMP IT!"
 We were falling out of our chairs laughing as the teacher made Danny go sit down.
 We all had to put our head down on the desk while she took Victor to the office.
-At recess we all got together to talk about what happened.
-From that day on Danny was known as "PUMP-IT" Danny.
+At recess we all got together to talk about what happened and from that day on Danny was known as "PUMP-IT" Danny.